cms-DQM/dials/docs/DEPLOYMENT.md

 Since a CERN Service Account is already created for this project and the resources deployment is made by a kubernetes yaml file (more on that later) you must follow only these topics in the above documentation: `Create the eos-credentials secret` and `Create and Mount an EOS Persistent Volume Claim`.

+Note: You can also deploy the secrets using the [template secrets file](/oc/prod/template-secrets.yaml), for that you need to fill all the values encoded as base64 according to the production environment variables and apply the configuration `oc apply -f ./os/prod/filled-secrets.yaml`.
+If you deploy like that you will only need to follow the topic `Create and Mount an EOS Persistent Volume Claim`.

 ## Secrets

 Under `Secrets` in `Developer` view of PaaS create a `key/value secret` with the name `dials-secrets` and add all necessary secrets there filling `Key` as the environment variable name and the `Value` on the text box:

 ![alt text](/docs/img/paas_secrets.png)

+Note: You can also deploy the secrets using the [template secrets file](/oc/prod/template-secrets.yaml), for that you need to fill all the values encoded as base64 according to production environment variables and apply the configuration `oc apply -f ./os/prod/filled-secrets.yaml`.

 ## OC Cli